fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 ### Wednesday, 10/16: Sites of Memory
 - D. W. Meinig, "The Beholding Eye: Ten Versions of the Same Scene", 33--48.
-- Jay Winter, "Sites of Memory."
-In _Memory: Histories, Theories, Debates_, edited by Susannah Radstone and Bill Schwarz, 312-24.
-(New York: Fordham University, 2010).
-[JSTOR](http://www.jstor.org/stable/j.ctt1c999bq.25)
+- Jay Winter, "Sites of Memory," in _Memory: Histories, Theories, Debates_, 312-24.

 #### Noteworthy